Financial Scheme information

 From July, businesses can bring furloughed employees back part time and will be responsible for paying their wages while in work.

 From August, the government grant will be slowly tapered as follows:

 - August: The government pay 80% of wages up to £2,500.
 Employers pay ER NICs and pension contributions

 - September: The government pay 70% of wages up to £2,187.50.
 Employers pay ER NICs and pension contributions and 10% of wages to make up 80% total up to £2,500

 - October: The government pay 60% of wages up to a cap of £1,875.
 Employers pay ER NICs and pension contributions and 20% of wages to make up 80% total up to £2,500

 Apprentices can be furloughed in the same way as other employees and continue to train.
 They must be paid at least the Apprenticeship Minimum Wage, National Living Wage or National Minimum Wage as appropriate, for all of the time spent training, even if this is more than 80% of normal wages.
 You can find out more here

 Businesses in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 Arrangements are agreed on a case-by-case basis and tailored to individual circumstances and liabilities.
 You can find out more here.

 Business Rates Holiday for Retail, Hospitality and Leisure

 Businesses in the retail, hospitality and leisure sectors in England do not have to pay business rates for the 2020 to 21 tax year.
 Any business that has received the retail discount in the 2019 to 20 tax year will be rebilled by their local authority as soon as possible.
-You can find out more on the HM Government Business Support – Business Rates Holiday for Retail, Hospitality and Leisure page.
+Find out more here.

 If you do not hear from your District Council by 1 April please check their website for progress and contact details.